 Your readers are short of time.
 Most will only skim your work; some rarely read beyond the headline.
 Help them out.
 Turn useful information into easily digestible headlines with short explanations for those with time to delve deeper.

-Be a writer who’s on your readers’ side, not a show-off fact-collector.
+Be a copywriter who’s on your readers’ side, not a show-off fact-collector.
 Put valuable information where your readers can see it and save the trivia for the pub quiz.

 Facts vs alt-facts

-We’ve no idea if the random facts you’ve just read are valid.
-We lifted them from a did-you-know website to make the point that anyone can rattle off knowledge without any guarantee that it’s true.
+I’ve no idea if the random facts you’ve just read about cats’ ears, sleeping, fruit skins, and emus are valid.
+I lifted them from a did-you-know website to make the point that anyone can rattle off knowledge without any guarantee that it’s true.

 Did you know?